 Best Family Plan

 If you want to know how things break down, T-Mobile charges $70 for the first line of data, $50 for the second and $20 for each line after that.
 Put another way, a family of four pays $40 each per line.
-Note that T-Mobile frequently offers promotions where it waives fees on one of the additional lines.
-As of this writing, for example, T-Mobile says it will offer two lines of unlimited data for $100 a month; there's also a discount on four lines of data, so that a family of four would only pay $140 each month.
+Note that T-Mobile frequently offers promotions where it waives fees on one of the additional lines or offers two lines of data at a discount from the normal $120 monthly rate.
 The bottom line: check T-Mobile's site for that kind of deal when you're shopping for plans.

-But wait — there's a third unlimited plan option.
+But wait — there's more.
 For an extra $25 a month, you can opt for T-Mobile One Plus International, which includes the video streaming and in-flight Wi-Fi benefits of T-Mobile One Plus along with unlimited international calling to landlines in 70-plus countries and mobile numbers in 30-plus countries.
 You also get unlimited hotspot data at LTE speeds.

 There's one final limitation no matter which plan you pick.
-If you use too much data, T-Mobile reserves the right to throttle your speeds, but that doesn't kick in until you've used around 32GB of data in a month (basically, what the top 3 percent of data users consume).
-This is standard operating procedure for carriers, though, and T-Mobile's 32GB ceiling is the most generous among the Big Four carriers.
+If you use too much data, T-Mobile reserves the right to throttle your speeds, but that doesn't kick in until you've used around 50GB of data in a month (basically, what the top 3 percent of data users consume).
+While this practice is pretty standard among carriers, T-Mobile's 50GB ceiling (recently boosted from 32GB) is the most generous.
+Sprint's cap kicks in at 23GB, for example.

 Best Individual Plan